atmosphere

 6CO2(g) + 6H2O(l) → C6H12O6(aq) + 6O2(g)

 Carbon dioxide gas dissolves in seawater to form soluble calcium hydrogen carbonates that ultimately end up in the bodies of many marine organisms.
 When they organism die they will sink to the ocean floor and can become trapped in sediments and ultimately form sedimentary rock such as limestones (calcium carbonates).
 The fossil fuels oil and gas can also form from the remains of these marine organisms given the right conditions.
 This means that carbon which was once in the atmosphere is now trapped underground in fossil fuels and sedimentary rocks.
 This along with photosynthesis is the main route for getting carbon dioxide out of the atmosphere.
-This would also help explain why Venus still has an atmosphere consisting mainly of carbon dioxide (up to 96.5%).
-Venus has a runaway greenhouse effect which resulted in very high surface temperatures means there is no liquid water on the surface and so life failed to start on Venus.
+This would also help explain why Venus still has an atmosphere consisting mainly of carbon dioxide(up to 96.5%), Venus has no seas or oceans on the surface and no life, so there is no route to remove the carbon dioxide from the atmosphere.
+In fact Venus has a runaway greenhouse effect which has resulted in very high surface temperature, hotter than your oven at home, which obviously means there is no liquid water on the surface and so life failed to start on Venus.

 Ozone layer protects living organisms from harMful UV radiation The oxygen gas released by photosynthesis can also lead to the formation of an ozone layer.
 Ozone is a gas and simply consists of 3 oxygen atoms bonded together; its molecular formula is O3.
-Ozone is a highly reactive molecule and is found high up in the atmosphere where there is very little for it to react with.
+Ozone is a highly reactive toxic gas which is found high up in the atmosphere where there is very little for it to react with.
 However ozone does have one particularly useful property- it absorbs harmful ultraviolet light from the Sun.
 The formation of an ozone layer would allow larger and more complex organisms to evolve and for life to move from the oceans onto the land.

 With the movement and evolution of plants and animals onto land and life in the oceans also growing and evolving the atmosphere is becoming more and more polluted with oxygen.
 The amount of carbon dioxide gas is starting to decrease rapidly.
 As plants on land and microbes in the oceans live then die they are removing carbon dioxide as they end up forming fossil fuels such as coal, oil and gas.